Noaaan/MythicMetals/PATCHNOTES.md

 # 0.13.x and 0.12.x
-Fixed multiple issues with anvils, causing them to be both slow to break, and unbreakable on first load (`/reload` on older versions fixes this issue till next restart)
+Fixed multiple issues with anvils, causing them to be slow to break and not drop
+(`/reload` on older versions fixes this issue till next restart).
-Added anvils to the `minecraft:minable/pickaxe` tag.
+- Added anvils to the `minecraft:minable/pickaxe` tag.
-Added a new resource condition to properly validate anvils being disabled.
+- Added a new resource condition to properly validate anvils being disabled.

+Fixed a settings issue with custom armor items (Hallowed, Metallurgium, Palladium, Legendary Banglum).
+Moved unused Fabric tool tags to Common.
+Added all pickaxes to the `minecraft:cluster_max_harvestables` tag.
+Fixed an issue where mining Banglum Ore could crash a server.

 # 0.13.0